VonPoo/BioMatch/README.md

 - Evaluate samples from VCF or PLINK (includes DeepKin summaries)
 - Special sequencing support via `--keep-base` filtering (e.g., WGBS)
 - Built‑in directory layout and `--list-panels` helper

+## Highlights
+- Colorized CLI with a startup ASCII banner; toggle via `--color`.
+- Built‑in autosome mappings for common species; override with `--chr`.
+- Panels can be listed with `--list-panels` and are discoverable under Conda `share/biomatch/kmer_ref_panels` if provided.
+- Designed to interoperate with PLINK1/PLINK2 and bcftools for robust pipelines.

 ## Quick Start